PF

 Instructions

-1. 1Pat the ribs dry.
-Using a knife, loosen the membrane on the back of the ribs at one end, then use a paper towel to grip and pull off the membrane in one piece.
-Cut the ribs into 2-rib portions.
-Season with the salt.
+1. 1Pat the ribs dry with paper towels.
+Using a knife, loosen the membrane on the back of the ribs at one end, then grip and pull off the membrane in one piece.
+Cut the ribs into 2-rib portions and season with salt.

-2. 2In a small bowl whisk together the ginger, garlic, brown sugar, honey, lime juice, chili paste, and soy sauce until combined.
+2. 2In a small bowl, whisk together the ginger, garlic, brown sugar, honey, lime juice, chili paste, and soy sauce until fully combined.

 Nutrition — Per Serving